 The sun emits UV-A, UV-B and UV-C rays.
 UV-C is absorbed by the ozone layer so it does not harm us; however, the other two pass through and can cause both short and long-term damage to the eyes.1 While the cornea of the eye blocks quite a bit of UV-B radiation, UV-A radiation can go really deep, easily penetrating the full thickness of the cornea.
-The damage can be either because of direct sunlight or because of sunlight reflected by ice, snow, water, or even sand.
-Staring at the sun directly, such as during a solar eclipse, can also cause eye damage.2
+The damage can be either because of direct sunlight or because of sunlight reflected by ice, snow,

 3 If you enjoy the outdoors and activities such as hiking, swimming, or mountain climbing, your risk of photokeratitis increases.
 And light-colored eyes tend to be more photosensitive.4

 Ultraviolet Radiation Can Hit Even On Cloudy Days